ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 the Attester to the Relying Party and then from the Relying Party to the Verifier, each leg following a separate protocol path.

-- In a "passport" topology, an attestation result payload (e.g., Attestation Results for Secure Interactions (AR4SI) [I-D.ar4si])
-({{-rats-ar4si}}) are initially sent from the Verifier to the Attester, and later, via a different channel, from the Attester to the Relying Party.
+- In a "passport" topology, an attestation result payload (e.g., Attestation Results for Secure Interactions (AR4SI) {{-rats-ar4si}}) is initially sent from the Verifier to the Attester, and later, via a different channel, from the Attester to the Relying Party.

 By using the CMW format outlined in this document, protocol designers can avoid the need